openhab/openhab-addons/bundles/org.openhab.voice.pipertts/README.md

 # Piper Text-to-Speech

+This voice service allows you to use the open source library [Piper](https://github.com/rhasspy/piper) as your TTS service in openHAB.
-Piper STT integrates [Piper](https://github.com/rhasspy/piper) the fast, local neural text to speech system that sounds great and is optimized for the Raspberry Pi 4 into openHAB using a JNI interface.
+[Piper](https://github.com/rhasspy/piper) is a fast, local neural text to speech system that sounds great and is optimized for the Raspberry Pi 4.

 ## Supported platforms